comfy/comfortable-mexican-sofa/README.md

       end
     end

-You can put this module in /config/initializers/comfortable\_mexican\_sofa.rb and change authentication method: `config.authentication = 'CmsDeciseAuth'`.
+You can put this module in /config/initializers/comfortable\_mexican\_sofa.rb and change authentication method: `config.authentication = 'CmsDeviseAuth'`.
 Now to access Sofa's admin area users will be authenticated against your existing authentication system.

 Working with fixtures
 ---------------------
 Comfortable Mexican Sofa has fixtures, functionality that helps manage content during development phase.
-It's very different than Rails seeds as Sofa's fixtures are loaded with each page load.
-Database is completely bypassed when fixtures are active.
-This way you can source-control content before going live, disabling fixtures and dumping everything into database.
+It's very different from Rails seeds as Sofa's fixtures are loaded with each page load.
+The database is completely bypassed when fixtures are active.
+This way, you can source-control content before going live, disabling fixtures and dumping everything into the database.

-First of all you need to set a path where fixture files will be found (inside Sofa's initializer):
+First, you will need to set a path where fixture files will be found (inside Sofa's initializer):

     if Rails.env.development? || Rails.env.test?
       ComfortableMexicanSofa.config.seed_data_path = File.expand_path('db/cms_seeds', Rails.root)
     end

 If you ran `rails g cms`, you should find an example set of fixtures in /db/cms\_seeds directory.
+Please note that seeds are nested in the folder that is the hostname of your site.
 Each file is an YAML representation of a database entry for that layout/page/snippet.

 There's a rake task that makes moving fixtures into database (and vice-versa) easy: